-Shipping upgrade offered until 12/22/14 at 10:00am PT.
-Valid online at Sees.com and on phone orders.
-Offer does not apply for deliveries to Alaska, Hawaii, foreign countries, P.O.
+Shipping upgrade valid through 4/1/2015 at 10:00am PST.
+Valid on orders completed online at Sees.com, or by phone at 800.347.7337.
+Not valid on orders placed in See's Candies shops.
+Not valid on previously purchased orders.
+Applied only to orders shipped within the Contiguous U.S., excluding Alaska, Hawaii, foreign countries, P.O.
 Boxes or APO/FPO addresses.
-Not valid on previously purchased orders.
+Not valid on gift cards and gift certificates.
 Options shown will vary based on delivery address.
 Standard shipping rate charged at checkout; shipping upgrade automatically applied.
+Delivery date must be no later than 4/3/15.
+Cannot be combined with any other promotional offers.
 Offer may be cancelled or modified at any time.
 All rights reserved.

 See's Candies Looks East May 4, 2013 Berkshire Hathaway company See's Candies has stocked their stall in Omaha’s CenturyLink Convention Center with peanut brittle and fudge, expecting to sell hundreds of boxes during Berkshire's annual meeting.

 Last year, See's sold 10,010 pounds of candy at the meeting.
 (It's also the candy that Warren Buffett and Charlie Munger will be chomping as they answer questions at Saturday's annual meeting.)